-Land use reflects both (i) the activities undertaken and (ii) the institutional arrangements put in place; for a given area for the purposes of economic production, or the maintenance and restoration of environmental functions.
+Land use reflects both (i) the activities undertaken and (ii) the institutional arrangements put in place; for a given area for the purposes of economic production, or the maintenance and restoration of environmental functions4.

-15. Not all land in a country is used following the definition above.
+- 18. In effect, an area that is "used" implies the existence of some human intervention, including active management.
+Land in use therefore includes protected areas which are under the active management of institutional units of a country for the purpose of excluding most economic or human activity from that area. - 19.
+Not all land in a country is used following the definition above.
 Some areas are "not in use", although they may have a use in supporting ecosystems and biodiversity.
-In order to provide a complete accounting for land use within a country, both land in use and land not in use must be included.

-16. The complete classification for land use comprises 46 basic classes and is presented in full in Annex I of SEEA-CF, with a summary presented in Annex II of this note.
+In order to provide a complete accounting for land use within a country, both land in use and land not in use must be included. - 20.
+The complete classification for land use comprises 46 basic classes and is presented in full in Annex I of the SEEA-CF, with a summary presented in Annex II of this note.
 The higher level classes for land and the classes for inland water are presented below.
 Classes for coastal water and the EEZ are parallel to those for inland water.

-&lt;sup>4 Definition from the SEEA Central Framework, paragraph 5.246
+4 Definition from the SEEA Central Framework, paragraph 5.246